Using the Twitter API

 You must have an approved developer account, and have activated the new developer portal experience.

 You can add an existing App to your new Project.
 Keep in mind that you may only have one primary or production App per approved use case.
 See our Developer Policy for more information, including guidelines around additional apps for development or testing.

 To create a new developer App, you must have an approved developer account.

 To access, you must authenticate your requests with keys and tokens from a developer App that is assigned to a premium dev environment.
 You can do all of this from the developer portal.
 The level of access is determined by the monthly subscription level tier.

 To use premium, You must have an approved developer account.

 To access, you must have an approved enterprise data licensing contract and set up by a sales representative.
 The level of access is determined by the contract and account terms.

 Step five: Make your first request

 Once you have access, you’re ready to get started using the Twitter API!
-We have quick start guides for many of our endpoints, several useful tools and libraries, and the following tutorials that describe how to build solutions around different use cases:
+We have quick start guides for many of our endpoints, useful tools and libraries and sample code, and the following tutorials that describe how to build solutions around different use cases:

 Check out our full list of tutorials.